TVersluijs/RGEE_Snowmelt/README.md

 #######################################################################################

--(1) Make sure to download the complete github folder 'RGEE' to make sure all dependencies between input files, scripts and output files function properly.
+-(1) Make sure to download the complete github folder 'RGEE_Snowmelt' to make sure all dependencies between input files, scripts and output files function properly.
 The complete repository can be cloned
      to your own Github repository using '<>Code/Clone' or to your local drive using '<>Code/Download ZIP'.

 -(2) Update to the newest versions of R and R-Studio before running the scripts.